 Designing information structures is a content integration problem, and taxonomies can be designed to support this challenge.
-Knowledge created across the organization needs to be harvested at the point of creation and then packaged so that it can be surfaced where it may be needed.
+Knowledge created across the organization needs to be harvested at the point of creation and then packaged so that it can be surfaced where it may be needed, whether that is in marketing, sales, or product development, or somewhere along the customer journey.
 This process must be carried out in a way that allows for serendipitous discovery of knowledge as well as the intentional navigation and retrieval of that knowledge.

 Discovery can be achieved through the correct associations of concepts through use of an ontology which is designed to codify knowledge relationships.
 In this way, a piece of content may be tagged (either manually or through automated means), and the concept/topic relationships will cause that content to show up in appropriate locations.
-This application of taxonomy is more subtle and designed specifically to support the needs of a variety of users searching through large numbers of products.
+This application of taxonomy is more subtle and designed specifically to support the needs of a variety of users searching through large numbers of products in an omni-channel environment.
 Product data architecture is only part of the picture.

 Product knowledge and content architecture, integrated with personalized navigation and search, is the next level of user experience enabled by taxonomy.